Estimating the potential for shared autonomous scooters: Results

 Having estimated theoretical minimum fleet sizes in the oracle model, we compare these with the upper bounds obtained in the online model.
 We perform two variations to obtain (1) an estimation of ``ideal'' fleet size without knowledge of trips in advance; (2) a characterization of service quality in terms of waiting time for users.
 In the first case, we start the simulation with zero vehicles and allow the operators to ``create'' new vehicles when a trip request would go unserved for $t_{w} = 5\,\mathrm{min}$, similarly to the methodology used to estimated SAV fleet sizes previously~\cite{Kondor2018b,Bauer2018}.
 This results in significantly larger fleet sizes (Fig.~\ref{fleet_online_res}B), comparable to the original fleet size of bicycles for low values of $v_R$ and a more reasonable number of between 4,000 and 5,000 if vehicles can travel faster ($v_R = 10\,\mathrm{km} / \mathrm{h}$).
 In the second case, we run the simulation with a predetermined number of vehicles distributed randomly in the city and record average waiting times and the ratio of trips served under $t_{w} = 5\,\mathrm{min}$.
 We can make similar conclusions as in the previous case: in Figs.~\ref{fleet_online_res2}E-\ref{fleet_online_res2}F, we again see that a fleet size between 4,000 and 5,000 vehicles and high $v_R$ values are necessary for adequate service, e.g.~considering a fleet size of 5,000 vehicles, for $v_{R} = 10\,\mathrm{km}/\mathrm{h}$, we have an average waiting time of $2.2\,\mathrm{min}$ and 92.6\% of trips are served within 5 minutes.

-These results are easily understandable considering that in the online model, the operator needs to be ready to serve any trip request occurring in the service area with small delay; if trip requests are not known in advance, this requires an idle vehicle to be available at most $t_w$ travel distance from any location in their service area.
-For an average relocation speed of $v_{R} = 1\,\mathrm{km}/\mathrm{h}$ and $t_w = 5\,\mathrm{min}$, this would mean that a vehicle should be available no more than $83\,$meters away from any possible location.
-Obviously, this translates into having a large number of vehicles distributed in a regular fashion standing by to serve any request.
+In the online model, the operator needs to be ready to serve any trip request with only a small delay; if trip requests are not known in advance, an idle vehicle needs to be available at most $t_w$ travel distance from any location in their service area.
+For $v_{R} = 1\,\mathrm{km}/\mathrm{h}$ and $t_w = 5\,\mathrm{min}$, this distance is only $83\,$meters; obviously, this translates into a requirement of having a large number of such stand-by vehicles.

-By drawing a $100\,\mathrm{m}$ circle around every trip start location in the dataset and merging the area of these, we obtain an estimate of $312\,\mathrm{km}^{2}$ as the service area of the dockless bike share operator in Singapore.
-For $v_{R} = 1\,\mathrm{km}/\mathrm{h}$, we would need at least $N_I = $22,464 idle vehicles distributed evenly in the city to be able to serve any trip request within $t_{w} = 5\,\mathrm{min}$.
-Obviously, $N_{I} \sim v_{R}^{-2}$, thus larger relocation speeds allow much smaller number of vehicles to cover the service area: with $v_{R} = 2.5\,\mathrm{km}/\mathrm{h}$ we already only need 3,594 such vehicles, for $v_{R} = 5\,\mathrm{km}/\mathrm{h}$ we need 899 vehicles and for $v_{R} = 10\,\mathrm{km}/\mathrm{h}$ we need 225 vehicles.
+By drawing a $100\,\mathrm{m}$ circle around every trip start location in the dataset and merging these, we obtain an estimate of $312\,\mathrm{km}^{2}$ as the service area of the dockless bike share operator in Singapore.
+For $v_{R} = 1\,\mathrm{km}/\mathrm{h}$, we would need at least $N_I = $22,464 stand-by vehicles to serve any trip request within $t_{w} = 5\,\mathrm{min}$.
+Obviously, $N_{I} \sim v_{R}^{-2}$; with larger relocation speeds, a smaller number of vehicles is needed to cover the service area: with $v_{R} = 2.5\,\mathrm{km}/\mathrm{h}$ we already only need 3,594 such vehicles, for $v_{R} = 5\,\mathrm{km}/\mathrm{h}$ we need 899 vehicles and for $v_{R} = 10\,\mathrm{km}/\mathrm{h}$ we need 225 vehicles.
 In reality, available vehicles are not evenly distributed in the service area, nor is the demand.
 Furthermore, we have to account for the vehicles engaged in serving trips or relocating beside $N_I$.
 Empirically, we find a lower exponent of about $0.87$ when we consider fleet sizes necessary to serve at least 50\% of trips with a maximum of $5\,\mathrm{min}$ waiting time (see Figure~\ref{online_5min_fleet} in the Supplementary Material).
-We note that this relationship will likely be influenced by the overall density of trips, since as total demand grows, the size of the ``stand-by'' fleet, $N_I$ will constitute a decreasing fraction of total fleet size.